 As we can see there are only a few good points in favor.
 So, let’s look at the negatives.

 - Your profitability may suffer.
 You are doing work at a very low price and also gaining some clients.
-But after sometime you find that your income is much less or is just about equal to your expenses.
-Yes this can happen and remember it happens.
+But after some time you find that your income is much less or is just about equal to your expenses.
+Yes, this can happen, and remember it happens.
 Even big companies are not immune to this, or you may have never seen so many big companies falling apart in recent times.

 - You hurt the community.
 You have kept your price below every other designer and you are getting some work.
 But this situation can trigger a price war.
-Some other designer may start to offer lower rates than yours and some one may offer rates that are still lower.
-The situation can get worse and eventually every body will lose and it will be a loss to the whole design community.
+Some other designer may start to offer lower rates than yours and someone may offer rates that are still lower.
+The situation can get worse and eventually, everybody will lose and it will be a loss to the whole design community.
 You can be thrown out of the community.
 Remember it’s not a good thing to be alone.

-So, from the above it becomes quite clear that keeping the price low does not guarantee work coming to your door step.
+So, from the above, it becomes quite clear that keeping the price low does not guarantee work coming to your doorstep.
 But, now a question arises, if keeping a low price is detrimental in getting work, then what should be a good price.

 There are actually many things we should think about before setting the price for our work.
-These are as below.
+These areas below.

 - Your experience and previous work.
-This is one of the most important factors to consider before the setting price for your work.
-If you are novice and starting without any previous experience or with very little experience then you can keep your price low.
+This is one of the most important factors to consider before setting the price for your work.
+If you are a novice and starting without any previous experience or with very little experience then you can keep your price low.
 But if you have enough experience then it’s quite a bad idea to keep your price down.
 It is undervaluing your potential.
 The more experience you have the more you set your price.

 - Competitive pricing.
 Your price should be competitive, not too high or not too low.
 As a low price is detrimental to your business so is a price that is too high.

 - Learn from your competitors.
 It’s a good thing to know your competitor’s price.
 You can keep a price close to what your competitor is offering.
-But before offering that price be sure to take care of a few points, like is it affordable to you and also to your client.
+But before offering that price be sure to take care of a few points, like is affordable to you and also to your client.